hoseinyavarzadeh/Pathfinder_Attack/readme.md

 ## System Requirements
 Intel 12/13/14th Gen Intel CPUs (P-core)

 Note: All the attacks can be extended to previous generations of Intel CPUs, but the code must be adjusted according to the Conditional Branch Predictor (CBP) structure.
-To know more aboit this, please refer to our previous papers: https://halfandhalf.cpusec.org/ and https://pathfinder.cpusec.org/
+To know more about this, please refer to our previous papers: https://halfandhalf.cpusec.org/ and https://pathfinder.cpusec.org/

 ## Step 1: Clone!
 To clone the repository and its submodules, use the git clone --recursive command: